Tuition fee deposits for postgraduate Masters applicants

 Applicants who are fully funded for fee purposes by a University-recognised sponsor do not need to pay a tuition fee deposit.
 However, you do need to provide official proof of your sponsorship.

-Please note, that you need to provide the confirmation of the sponsorship, and not the sponsorship application in order to be exempt from paying the deposit.
+Please note that you need to provide final confirmation of the sponsorship in order to be exempt from paying the deposit.
 We are not able to exempt applicants on the basis of a scholarship application.

-If you a partially funded student (eg will receive a partial scholarship but not a full tuition fee scholarship), you will be required to pay the tuition fee deposit.
+If you are a partially funded student (you'll receive a scholarship covering only part of your tuition fee), you will be required to pay the tuition fee deposit.

 The definition of a University-recognised sponsor includes national governments, corporations/employers, national and international charities and universities, but does not include family members or friends.